brianmickel/README/README.md

 I’ve solved some interesting problems:
 * I helped improve graduation outcomes for students through better math homework software
 * I built tooling to simplify the syndication mess for commercial real estate brokers
-* I help merchants of all sizes from the understand their sales
+* I help merchants of all sizes understand their sales

 I’ve shipped with the following tools: